 How do you wire a turntable headshell?
-This particular headshell is a standard SME type with a standard H-4 bayonet mount.
+This particular headshell is a standard SME type with a H-4 bayonet mount.
 In this example, I am using the Numark HS-1 headshell with the Altai HL-HM160 cartridge to show it is wired.
-This cartridge is also called Groovetool and uses the widely accepted pinout standard that is used by a large variety of manufacturers.
+This cartridge, also known as Groovetool, uses the widely accepted pinout standard.

 If you flip it over you will see four pins on this standard cartridge.
-The Altai HL-HM160 cartridge uses a bog-standard pinout scheme that will be found on many other manufacturers cartridges as well.
+The Altai HL-HM160 cartridge uses a standard pinout scheme found on many other cartridges as well.

 On the opposite side there are four pins coming out of the H-4 bayonet mount.
 These four pins align with the opposite four pins on the cartridge.
 All you need is a small length of wire to connect each pin to the opposing counterpart pin on the cartridge.
 It is that simple!
 There is no need to cross over the pins or any complex mapping.
 Each pin from the bayonet coupling connects straight to the opposite pin on the cartridge.

-If you know that each pin connects straight to the opposing pin then you can pretty much forget the wiring colour code - electrons do not care which colour wire they travel through, as long as your pins are connected correctly...
+If you know that each pin connects straight to the opposing pin then you can pretty much forget the wiring colour code because electrons do not care which colour wire they travel through, as long as your pins connect correctly.

 Here are some colour coded wires / leads for wiring the headshell to the cartridge.
 It is always a good practice to use coloured wires and adhere to the correct convention.
 These wires are readily available from record and hi-fi specialists as well as electronics shops.
 Frequently changing cartridges makes the end-clips loose and they wear out.
 It is a good idea to replace these wires when the clips get loose.